Meadowlarke/Bibliography/Bibliography.md

 mm 352: The dotted eighth-sixteenth rhythm, except in a diminuation such that it appears as x4 r8 x8 x4 r8 x8 r4 etc.

-mm 458:(8:33) Plucked vioin chords sound like mandolin.
+mm 460:(8:33) Plucked chords built across the cello and viola sound like mandolin.
 This pizz sound plus lots of triplets is very style hongris and pastoral sounding.

 -: These strummed chords ar